blackberry-garance/flowershow-app/blog/how-to-publish-repository-with-markdown.md

 4. Click **Create Website** — Flowershow will set up your site in a few moments.
 5. Once the site shows as "Synced", click **Visit** to preview your published site.

+> [!tip] Publishing Part of Your Repository
+> If your repository contains both code and documentation (e.g., a software project), you can use the root directory option to publish only the documentation.
+For example, if your docs are in a `/docs` folder, just set that as the root directory and Flowershow will only publish content from there.

 > [!info] About Auto-Sync
 > By default, auto-sync is enabled for your website.
 This means when you push new changes to your GitHub repository, your website will automatically update to reflect those changes.